 Reads an existing Mimosa file into the application.
 If you like to automatically open the file at start-up which was last accessed, check the selection Open last accessed file at start-up in Options|Other|File selections.

 Closes the active file.
 If you have not previously saved changes to the file, Mimosa asks if you want to save the file before you close it.
 If you close a file without saving, you lose all changes which have not previously saved.

-This selection invokes a wizard which creates a small Mimosa sample file, including components, courses and also schedules the lectures.
+This selection invokes a wizard which creates a small Mimosa sample file, including resources, events and also schedules the periods.
 You can interact with the process and change any data Mimosa creates automatically.
 The file type you create is either a group or student-based, according to your preferences.
 After the wizard is completed, you can select to publish the results as web pages.
 Note that the results of this simplified wizard do not represent real world timetables, but this option is provided to just to demonstrate typical stages but save you from typing.

 Click Continue to go the next stage and view the results on the screen.

 Saves the current file with its current name.
 If you would like to have a backup copy (.bak) of the file that was previously saved, save it to .mxt format and/or keep today's and yesterday's copies of the file on disk, check the appropriate selections in Create backup copy in Options|Other|File selections.